getdevflow/cmf/README.md

 <p align="center">🌟 Star me on <a href="https://github.com/getdevflow/cmf">GitHub</a> to encourage continuous development!</p>

-__Devflow__ is a powerful headless content management framework built for PHP programmers, designed to streamline web development using __CQRS__ (Command Query Responsibility Segregation) and __domain-driven development__ principles.
+__Devflow__ is a powerful headless content management framework and CMS built for PHP programmers, designed to streamline web development using __CQRS__ (Command Query Responsibility Segregation) and __domain-driven development__ principles.
 Offering an advanced architecture, Devflow supports __event sourcing__ and __domain events__, allowing developers to easily manage complex workflows and data changes.